The Nursing recruitment crisis

 So despite the rhetoric about “parity of esteem” for mental health, and commitments to move services into the community, in the desperate scramble for staff, the needs of acute hospitals are warping the entire system.

 Trying to identify the impact of different policies on recruitment and retention is all but impossible because there is so much simultaneous upheaval.
-Recent changes include the removal of student bursaries, the arrival of nursing associatesand nursing apprenticeships, changes to the language test for overseas recruits, and Brexit.
+Recent changes include the removal of student bursaries, the arrival of nursing associates and nursing apprenticeships, changes to the language test for overseas recruits and (last but not least) Brexit.

 Quality and safety is being compromised.
 The Care Quality Commission provided shocking evidence of the consequences of too few staff, including inconsistent identification and management of life-threatening conditions such as sepsis; poor audits of key safety priorities and quality improvement projects; poor infection control; failures to provide essential safety training such as safeguarding; poor information sharing; and treatments being delayed or repeated unnecessarily.